Hope Hicks tapped for White House communications director, officially

 “Congratulations to my talented friend & colleague Hope Hicks on being named WH Communications Director.
 I know she will do an amazing job!” she tweeted.

-Fox Business Network’s Blake Burman contributed to this report.
+Fox News' John Roberts and Fox Business Network’s Blake Burman contributed to this report.

 Serafin Gomez is a White House Producer for FOX News Channel, who also covered the 2016 election as a Special Events & Politics producer and former special campaign correspondent for Fox News Latino.
 Fin formerly worked as the Miami Bureau Producer for Fox News Channel where he covered Florida Politics & Latin America.
 Follow him on Twitter: @Finnygo